stella-yc/arachnid-land/src/pages/blog/2019-01-18-an-arachnid-fight-club-proves-that-tarantulas-are-good-neighbors.md

 ![null](/img/snjc_01_melee.jpg)

-_Fig 2.
+_Fig 3.
 No items.
 Arachnids only.
 Regulation plastic box. _

 Like any good scientific experiment (and most good fight clubs), Dor’s fight club needed some rules.
 Combatants would meet in a regulation plastic box (29.5cm width x 44cm length x 23.5cm height), and would enter in a set order.
 First, Dor would place the tarantula in the arena, and allow it to relax for one minute.
 Then, Dor would introduce the tarantula’s opponent, placing it a short distance (10cm) away.
 For every encounter, she recorded the behavior of both combatants, as well as the final outcome.

 ![null](/img/bvagans-centruroides-square-off.gif)

-_Fig 3. _Brachypelma vagans_ and a_ Centruroides_ scorpion square off in the arachnid fight club.
+_Fig 4._ Brachypelma vagans_ and a_ Centruroides_ scorpion square off in the arachnid fight club.
 Original video courtesy of Yann Henaut._

 While it may seem unfair that only the tarantula was given time to get used to the arena, Henaut explains that this was to make the experiment true to life.
 “The natural pattern of the interaction is when tarantula is within its own territory, and attacks a a scorpion walking nearby.
 By their nature, these scorpions (though not all species) wander, and we see them wandering frequently, while the tarantulas hunt from their burrows.”